 But science fiction is almost always wrong!

 Fahrenheit 451?
 Wrong!
 We are awash in free and freely available books.
 The Diamond Age?
+It predicted only two tablets–available only to teach the most privileged of children.
 Wrong!
-There are not only 2 tablets to teach only the most privileged children.
 There are already hundreds of millions of connected tablets in use.

 What might self-aware machines free us from?